 If your repairs look pocked-marked after using this method, it’s probably because too much glue was used.
 Super glue is a rigid adhesive and not … Read more

-Hairline cracks in the finish is a sure sign that Rub ‘n RestoreĀ® Color was applied in thicker coats with insufficient dry time in between … Read more
+Hairline cracks in the finish are a sure sign that Rub ‘n RestoreĀ® Color was applied in thicker coats with insufficient dry time in between … Read more

 Bubbles, spots or a ‘fish-eye’ appearance in the finish is caused by excessive air and foam, which is why we recommend stirring and not shaking … Read more